findel/MSBuilder/README.md

 Good idea?
 Bad idea?

 I'm looking for input and/or collaborators.
+Feel free to open an Issue with your thoughts.